Osaka City 大阪市

 <Documents required>

-For those who are leaving Japan, please bring health insurance card, documents showing your Individual Number (only those who have it), residence card or other identification documents and flight ticket beforehand to the ward office. ( If you live outside of Japan for 1 year or more, you will lose your qualification for National Health Insurance during that period.)
+*For those who are leaving Japan, please bring your health insurance card, documents showing your Individual Number (only those who have it), residence card or other identification documents and flight ticket beforehand to the ward office.

 3 Medical Care System for the Elderly